• Blog

 What online discussions often get wrong

-- Balanced information helps separate anecdote from evidence.
+• Balanced information helps separate anecdotes from evidence.

-- Clinical guidance weighs benefits and potential side effects together to support better decisions
+• Clinical guidance weighs the benefits and potential side effects together to support better decisions

 How to discuss acne treatment options with a clinician

-Get ready for a focused conversation about your care.
+Prepare for a focused discussion about your care.

 List your past treatments and triggers.
 Note how your skin reacted to each one.
-Then, ask how each medication helps reduce oil or inflammation.
-Also, find out what monitoring is needed.
+Then, ask how each medication reduces sebum or inflammation.
+Also, determine what monitoring is required.